Bardala: Jordanian era

-Post 1967
+Post-1967

 Since the 1967 Six-Day War, Bardala has been under Israeli occupation.

 Archaeologists have discovered evidence of an abundance of ground water resources in the area in ancient times.
 After Israel took control of the area in 1967, the village was connected to the Israeli water grid.

 Civil control of the village was passed to the Palestinian National Authority in 1995.
 During the Second Intifada, the residents of Bardala stopped paying both water and electricity bills to the Palestinian National Authority, and, as a consequence the Palestinian authorities have delayed implementing infrastructural works, such as a dam and a water network for the village.
-Israel placed restrictions on villagers' movements at the same time, rendering access to their lands to cultivate or harvest crops impossible.
+Israel placed restrictions on villagers' movements at the same time, rendering it impossible to access their lands to cultivate or harvest crops.
 Since 2000, 200 dunams of vegetable crops have been bulldozed and many trees uprooted, and 4,000 dunams have been confiscated.

 In March 2012, a UN report listed the spring Ein El Azut, belonging to Bardala, among a number of springs which had been illegally taken over by Israeli settlers.
 Local Palestinians had formerly used the spring for irrigation and livestock.

+Bardala has been subject to attacks by Israeli settlers multiple times, including during the Gaza war, when attacks by Israeli settlers increased across the West Bank.
+The nature of the attacks ranges from property damage (including tree uprooting, destruction of farmland, and arson) to threats and physical assaults.
+The attacks on Bardala increased further in frequency after a new Israeli outpost was established to the northwest of the village in late 2024.